GDPR Compliance Checklist: How to Become Compliant

 If you still have questions about attaining GDPR compliance and/or addressing GDPR requirements, we’ve answered a few common questions below.

-What Are the GDPR Data Protection Principles?
+What are the GDPR Data Protection Principles?

 • Lawfulness, fairness, and transparency: Follow contractual rules, value user consent, don’t misuse data, and never withhold information from data subjects.